apache/kvrocks-website/community/create-a-release.md

 svn commit -m "Prepare for ${release_version}"     # commit to SVN remote server
 ```

-## Build and push docker images
+## Build and push Docker images

 :::info

-docker is required for this step.
+Docker and Docker Buildx is required for this step.
+Docker Buildx should be bundled with Docker Desktop.
+If you don't use Docker Desktop, please follow the [installation guide](https://docs.docker.com/build/install-buildx/) to install it.

 :::

-First, use `docker login` to login your own DockerHub account.
+1. `docker login` to your own DockerHub account.

-Then, build and push docker images to DockerHub:
+2. Build and push docker images to your personal repository on DockerHub:

 ```shell
 docker buildx build --platform linux/amd64,linux/arm64 --tag ${your_dockerhub_username}/kvrocks:${release_version} --tag ${your_dockerhub_username}/kvrocks:latest . --output-type=registry